senzing-garage/g2search/README.md

 - input: This is helpful so that you can quickly see what record was searched for.
 You can specify any of the following ...
     - ROW_ID: the row number in the json file
+    - SEARCH_ENTITY_ID: the entity_id assigned to the search record if the search record was actually loaded *Note: some implementations involve a load and then a search to see what else it may have hit that didn't create a relationship.*
     - SEARCH_STRING: the entire json search record
     - Any root level attribute from the search record such a "PRIARY_ORG_NAME"